thomasvt/pose/README.md

 ### Pose assembly

 This assemlbly contains the UI (WPF) and is the glue that combines all parts of the application.
-It uses MVVM but, because MVVM has nasty downsides for more complex applications: to distinguish between user-initiated changes and code-initiated changes of properties, I often use events when a change originates from user interaction instead of twoway binding.
+It uses MVVM, but because MVVM has nasty downsides for more complex applications I use some deviations: to distinguish between user-initiated changes and code-initiated changes of properties, I tend to use .NET events when a change originates from user interaction instead of relying on the twoway binding.

 * Folder 'Controls' contains some custom WPF controls
 * Folder 'Panels' contains all panels of the editor (each visual part of the editor is called a Panel)
 * Folder 'SceneEditor' contains the 2D viewport that shows and edits the visual scene.
 It uses WPF's Viewport3D which is a fairly thin layer over DirectX.
 * Folder 'Shell' is the visual root of the application, splitting the main window in sections on which panels (from folder Panels) are positioned.
 * Folder 'Startup' contains the bootstrapper and IoC container setup.
 If you don't know what that is, you can probably ignore it most of the time.
 (I do :) )
 * Folder 'Themes' is WPF's styling etc for the custom controls used by the editor.